carissalow/rapids/docs/setup/execution.md

     ```

 !!! hint "Deleting RAPIDS output"
-    If you  want to delete all the output files RAPIDS produces you can execute the following command (the content of these folders will be deleted: `data/raw`, `data/interim`, `data/processed`, `reports/figures`, and `reports/compliance`)
+    If you  want to delete all the output files RAPIDS produces you can execute the following command:

     ```bash
-    ./rapids -j1 -R clean
+    ./rapids -j1 --delete-all-output
     ```